 Sydney J. Harris writes: “Ninety percent of the world’s woe comes from people not knowing themselves, their abilities, their frailties, and even their real virtues.
 Most of us go almost all the way through life as complete strangers to ourselves.”

 Be yourself.
 Let people see the real, imperfect, quirky, weird, beautiful and magical person that you are.
-Be yourself.
-Because an original is worth much more than a copy.
+Be yourself because we know that an original is always worth much more than a copy.
 But…be your Best Self!

-A sign posted at the Indian Hills Community Center states: “Stupidity knows no boundaries but it knows a lot of people.
+A sign posted at the Indian Hills Community Center states: "Stupidity knows no boundaries but it knows a lot of people."
 I’m not so sure about my inner child, but I have an inner idiot that surfaces every now and then.
 This is not negative thinking but a reality and a frailty of being human.
 Sometimes I shock myself with the smart stuff I say and do.
 Other times, I try to get out of the car with my seat belt on or I look for my phone while I’m talking on it.
-Being an adult is like folding a fitted sheet.
-No one really knows how.
 We are not perfect human beings, nor do we have to pretend to be, but it is necessary for us to be the best version of ourselves we can be.
 I’m proud of the old me but I’m constantly working to becoming a better version of myself.
 Do things 1% better than you did yesterday.
 Do the best you can, and never forget you don’t have to be perfect.
 Just move forward.
 Inch by inch.
 Step by step.
 Hour by hour.
 Day by day.
 Be content but never stop improving yourself.
 Mark Twain writes: “Continuous improvement is better than delayed perfection.”
 You are under no obligation to be the same person you were a year ago, month, or even 15 minutes ago.
 You have the right to grow, no apologies.

 I read recently about a gentleman who when introduced and asked, “What do you do?” responded with, “I always do the best I can.”
 I’m pretty certain that would raise a few eyebrows.
-I read also about an athlete, who decided this year, to bring the best version of himself to the hockey arena.
+Recently, I read about an athlete, who decided this year, to bring the best version of himself to the hockey arena.
 Who was he before?
 A lesser version of self?
 And why only on the ice?
 What if we were to bring our best self, our best version of ourselves to all facets of our life.
-Some days, doing “the best we can” may still fall short of what we would like to be able to do, but life isn’t perfect-on any front-and doing what we can with what we have is the most we should expect of ourselves or anyone else.
+Some days, doing “the best we can” may still fall short of what we would like to be able to do, but life isn’t perfect - on any front - and doing what we can with what we have is the most we should expect of ourselves or anyone else.
 And remember, doing your best does not mean working yourself to the point of mental breakdown.
-Arthur Ashe writes: “Start where you are.
-Use what you have.
-Do what you can.”

 Strive for progress, not perfection.
 It’s okay not to be perfect.
 It’s okay to make mistakes.
 It’s okay to do something that you wish you hadn’t done, because if we don’t do those things, we never grow.
 It’s okay to do what’s best for you.
 It’s okay to be yourself.
 You don’t have to be perfect, all you have to do is show up and enjoy the messy, and sometimes imperfect journey of life.